Sanrax/flashcart-guides/docs/cart-guides/gwblue.md

         Pico-Launcher is the game menu for the DS-Pico (an open source DS flashcart by the LNH team) and other supported carts.
 Combined with Pico-Loader, it can be used as a full kernel, and supports almost all retail DS games.
 It features a material-inspired user interface, and an extremely fast loader.

-    !!! warning "Cheats and Soft-Reset"
+    !!! warning "Soft-Reset Not Supported"

-        Note that Pico-Launcher/Loader currently does not support using cheats, and soft-reset to the game menu is also unsupported.
-If these features are important to you, consider using WoodR4 or AceOS.
+        Note that Pico-Launcher/Loader currently does not support soft-resetting to the game menu.
+If this is important to you, consider using WoodR4 or AceOS.

     1. Format the SD card you are using by following the [formatting tutorial.](../tutorials/formatting.md){target="_blank"}

     1. Download the latest [Pico Package for Gateway Blue.](https://picoarchive.cdn.blobfrii.com/pico_package_GWBLUE.zip?picoloader={{pico_versions.loader}}&picolauncher={{pico_versions.launcher}}&fcnetrev={{pico_versions.fcnetrev}})

     1. Extract the `pico_package_GWBLUE.zip` file with [7-Zip](https://www.7-zip.org/), or your native file manager app.
 Then, copy *the contents* into the root of your SD card.

+    1. If you'd like to be able to use cheats on your games, download a [cheat database.](https://gbatemp.net/threads/deadskullzjrs-nds-i-cheat-databases.488711){target="_blank"}

+    1. You will need the `usrcheat.dat` file from the download link in the post.
+Copy this file into the `_pico` folder on your SD card.

     1. Create a `Games` folder in your SD card root, and place any `.nds` game ROMs you'd like to play inside.